ARC-34: xGov Proposal Process

 What is a proposal

-A proposal within the xGov program aims to provide funding for:
+The xGov program aims to provide funding for individuals or teams to:

 Duty of a proposer

-Having the ability to propose measures for a vote is a significant power, which requires:
+Having the ability to propose measures for a vote is a significant privilege, which requires:

 - Alignment of personal interests with the advancement of the Algorand ecosystem.